 FAQS

-• The 007 Spectre Tour is marked at beginner level.
-But it always helps if you have some experience.
+• The 007 Spectre Tour is marked with beginner level.
+But it always helps if you already have some experience.

-• We overnight in typical local hotels, riads, and kasbahs.
+• We stay in local hotels, riads, and kasbahs, etc.

 • Spring and autumn are ideal: pleasant temperatures, clear visibility, and perfect conditions for motorcycle travel through Morocco.

-• Overcross has been regularly (often multiple times a year) conducting motorcycle trips in Morocco for many years.
-With this experience, we know that if you adhere to the usual basic rules for tourists, you will travel in a safe country.
-On our tours, you can feel comfortable and very well cared for in the cities, on the roads, and of course off-road at any time.
+• Overcross has been regularly conducting motorcycle trips in Morocco for many years (often several times a year).
+With this experience, we know that those who adhere to the usual basic rules for tourists travel in a safe country.
+On our tours, you can feel safe and well taken care of in the cities, on the roads, and of course off-road at any time.

 • Yes!
 Your German driving license is valid in Morocco.

-• During motorcycle trips in Morocco, we experience a very variable climate.
-While we experience fresh, partly cool temperatures in the Atlas Mountains (especially in the mornings & evenings), it can get significantly warmer during the day in the Sahara.
-In spring and autumn, temperatures usually range between 20°C and 30°C.
+• During motorcycle trips in Morocco, we experience very varied climates.
+While we experience fresh, partly cool temperatures in the Atlas Mountains (especially in the morning and evening), it can get significantly warmer during the day in the Sahara.
+In spring and autumn, temperatures are usually between 20° and 30° C.

 • We do that too.
 We transport to Malaga and Marrakech.

-• Citizens of the European Union do not need a visa, just a passport.
-This must still be valid for at least 8 months.
+• Citizens of the European Union do not need a visa but only a passport.
+This must be valid for at least 8 months.
 Entry with an identity card is NOT possible.

-• Motorcycle trips in Morocco generally follow the same traffic rules as in other European countries.
-It is highly recommended to adopt a defensive driving style, as cars or motor vehicles like to fight for the right of way.
-It is important to always leave enough distance to the vehicle in front, as turn signals are often only used sparingly.
-In particular, taxis often just stop.
+• In motorcycle travel in Morocco, the same traffic rules generally apply as in other European countries.
+It is highly recommended to adopt a defensive driving style, as cars or motor vehicles like to assert their right of way.
+It is important to always maintain enough distance from the vehicle in front, as indicators are often used sparingly.
+Taxis, in particular, often just stop.

-• No, you don’t need to bring tools; the support vehicle has everything you need on board.
+• No, you don't have to bring tools; the support vehicle has everything necessary on board.

 • Regarding equipment transport: you can easily take some of your stuff in the support vehicle, no problem.
 Just don't bring too much, as we don't have unlimited space in the car.

-• Normally we have enough tie-down straps for our rental bikes, but if you have some, it doesn’t hurt to bring them, also because they can be used for other situations.
-And no, you don’t need to bring tools; the support vehicle has everything you need on board.
+• Normally, we have enough tie-down straps for our rental bikes, but if you have some, it doesn't hurt to bring them along, especially since they can be used in other situations.
+And no, you don’t have to bring tools; the support vehicle has everything necessary on board.

-• Regarding the rain suit: desert areas mostly remain dry, while some coastal regions can receive more rain, but mostly only briefly.
-Whether you bring equipment for this is entirely up to you.
+• Regarding the rain suit: desert areas usually remain dry, while some coastal regions may receive a bit more rain, but mostly only briefly.
+Whether you bring equipment for that is entirely up to you.